kafka, security, authorization, access-control, governance

 For example, an ACL might specify: "User:analytics-app is allowed to Read from Topic:clickstream-events."
 Without this explicit permission, the analytics application would be denied access even if properly authenticated.

-Kafka stores ACLs in ZooKeeper (or KRaft metadata in newer versions) and evaluates them through the AclAuthorizer class.
+Kafka evaluates ACLs through the StandardAuthorizer class (introduced in Kafka 3.0, replacing the older AclAuthorizer).
 When a client attempts an operation, Kafka checks all applicable ACLs and denies access unless an explicit Allow rule exists.
 This deny-by-default model provides strong security guarantees.

 How Kafka Authorization Works

 Authorization in Kafka operates through the Authorizer interface.
-The default implementation, AclAuthorizer, evaluates permissions whenever a client performs an operation.
+The default implementation, StandardAuthorizer, evaluates permissions whenever a client performs an operation.

 Consider a producer attempting to write to a topic.
 The authorization flow includes: